Content Warning: Mass extinction, humanitarian crisis

 "What just happened?
 Someone call security!"
 His voice was unsteady and he rubbed his blistering temples.

-His collegues, those who were still conscious, all stared out the window behind him, their faces frozen in awe and disbelief.
+His collegues, those who were still conscious, all stared out the window behind him, their faces frozen in awe and disbelief, lit by an unnaturally bright light.
 Rudek turned to look.
 All he could see was a blinding light.
 Something akin to a gigantic fireball rising over the city.
 His mind had trouble processing what he saw.

 The windows shattered and shards of glass embedded themselves in everything in their path.
 Rudek screamed in pain, his voice joining the choir of agony from his collegues.